New Market and Head House: Head House Square

 The area around the building, known as Head House Square (or Headhouse Square), features cobblestone streets and a park, as well as one of the oldest continuously run farmer's markets in the nation.

-The farmer's market is open on Sundays from the first week in May through the week before Christmas, from 10 am to 2 pm, selling locally grown produce and other farm products.
+The farmer's market is open on Sundays year round, 10am - 2pm May through December and 10am-1pm January through April.

 The area, which comprises twenty-two contributing properties over 9.9 acre, was listed on the National Register of Historic Places as a historic district in 1972.

 The houses surrounding the square are from the late 18th to early 19th centuries, and the area was extensively restored in the 1950s and 1960s.

 The houses have always been used both as residences and as commercial buildings.
 Most are typical middle class examples of their time, though the John Ross House at 401 S. 2nd was one of the largest townhouses of its day.
 It was visited by George Washington.